 - Pack some water and snacks.

-Corolla Outback Adventures allows guests to carry a small cooler with beverages and snacks on board the truck if you don’t have glass containers.
+Corolla Outback Adventures allows guests to carry a small cooler with beverages and snacks on board the truck.
 While we didn’t take a cooler, I did pack a couple water bottles and granola bars which I tucked inside my purse.

 - The ride is bumpy.

 You are riding in the back of a pick-up truck over some rough terrain, so it can get a bit bumpy at times.
-While I didn’t find it unpleasant, my husband did find it was a bit uncomfortable at times.
+While I didn’t find it unpleasant, my husband was a bit uncomfortable.
 If you are prone to back problems, you may want to clamor for a seat closest to the cab of the truck or in the cab if there’s room.